klb2/qmkpy/docs/source/index.rst

 When assigning item :math:`j` (with :math:`j\neq i`) to the same knapsack, the additional (joint) profit :math:`p_{ij}` is obtained.

+For a basic overview on knapsack problems, see [KPP04]_.

 .. toctree::
    :maxdepth: 2